Liberatrix/RuinsClan/Consitution/RCCORAF.md

 *`Advancement of status and use`*

-  - (2) Nothing in this Charter limits the authority of High Command or a Department to advance the equality of status or use of English and French.
+  - (2) Nothing in this Charter limits the authority of High Command or a Commanding Officer to advance the equality of status or use of English and French.

 *`English and French linguistic`*